mpdf/mpdf.github.io/what-else-can-i-do/images.md

 ## Float and Text wrapping

-<p>mPDF partially supports the CSS style <code>float</code> with IMG elements.
-Text will wrap around these images, with certain limitations:</p>
+mPDF partially supports the CSS style <code>float</code> with IMG elements.
+Text will wrap around these images, with certain limitations:

 <ul>
 <li>only 1 float:right and 1 float:left image are allowed at a time i.e. you cannot overlap 2 right or 2 left</li>
 <li>the containing HTML element is extended at the bottom if necessary to enclose the last image (unlike your browser)</li>
 <li>the float is ignored if the image is too wide, inside a table, columns are on, or div page-break-inside: avoid is set</li>
 <li>disabled when columns are being used</li>
 </ul>

-<p>If ignored, the image is output as a normal in-line element.</p>
+If ignored, the image is output as a normal in-line element.

 ## Performance

-<p>JPG images are quickest and most efficient.</p>
+JPG images are quickest and most efficient.

-<p>PNG images with no alpha channel and not interlaced are next best.</p>
+PNG images with no alpha channel and not interlaced are next best.

-<p>GIF images are extremely slow if you do not have the appropriate GD library installed (above 2.0.8).</p>
+GIF images are extremely slow if you do not have the appropriate GD library installed (above 2.0.8).

-<p>GIF images with GD library installed are quite fast.</p>
+GIF images with GD library installed are quite fast.

-<p>PNG images which are interlaced or have alpha channel transparency, and GIF images use the GD library if it is installed.</p>
+PNG images which are interlaced or have alpha channel transparency, and GIF images use the GD library if it is installed.

-<p>Any process that requires the GD library uses a large amount of memory - to create a GD image in memory can use up to 10 x the file size (e.g. a 690K GIF file read into imagecreatefromstring() used about 5MB of PHP memory).</p>
+Any process that requires the GD library uses a large amount of memory - to create a GD image in memory can use up to 10 x the file size (e.g. a 690K GIF file read into imagecreatefromstring() used about 5MB of PHP memory).

 ## Dynamically generated Images

-<p>You can define a script which generates an image just as you can in HTML:</p>
+You can define a script which generates an image just as you can in HTML:

 {% highlight php %}
 <img src="files/my_file_generating_script.php?color=red" />